-Minimal options for fruits and veggies are the norm when you’re traveling, so how can you still get them in like you normally do?
-Nutrition Expert Sarah Koszyk shares 6 ways to make it happen on the road!
+Fruits and veggies can be hard to come by when you’re traveling, so how can you still get them in like you normally do?
+Here are 6 ways to make it happen on the road!

 When traveling, it becomes harder to find and eat your fruits and vegetables.
 Eating fruits and vegetables on a daily basis is important for our health because they offer us a plethora of fantastic benefits, including: